-In accordance with paragraph 38 of the National Planning Policy Framework 2021 the Council has worked in a positive and creative way with the applicant and entered into pre-application discussions to enable the grant of planning permission.
+In accordance with paragraph 38 of the National Planning Policy Framework 2021 the Council has worked in a positive and creative way with applicants and looks for solutions to enable the grant of planning permission.
 However in this case the applicant was unable to satisfy the key policy test and as such the application has been refused.